 2 Corinthians 4:16-18

-This verse screams bravery to me: it’s brave not to lose heart, it’s brave to see the hardships and struggles of this life as light momentary affliction.
-This bravery is impossible to have without God.
-What hope is there in this life if not for the eternal hope we have in the Lord?
+This verse screams bravery to me: it’s brave not to lose heart and it’s brave to see the hardships and struggles of this life as light momentary affliction.
+It’s brave to trust that His ways are higher than our own.

 I never would’ve said I was brave until God opened my eyes to see that it’s because I had the meaning of the word all wrong.
 In the moment I wanted to hide my face and distract myself, in the moment I wanted to say “yes” but knew I should say “no”, in the moment I wanted to sell myself short, God’s promises remained and made me brave.